amabdulr/CNWG/process.md

 ## How DHCP servers work **(Process)**

-**Context**:
+**Summary**:
-In modern IP networks, devices need unique IP addresses and other network configuration parameters to communicate effectively.
-Manually assigning this information to each device is inefficient and error-prone.
+DHCP servers automate network configuration by dynamically assigning IP addresses and other network parameters to devices, simplifying network management and ensuring efficient IP address usage.
+The key components that are involved in DHCP server process are

 The key components involved in the process are:
 - **DHCP server**: Allocates IP addresses and network settings to clients by responding to their DHCP requests.